The Rise of Hub and Spoke Distribution Model in Modern Supply Chains

 Improves workforce productivity

 A day in the life of a delivery agent is quite hectic with multiple orders to be delivered across multiple locations.
 Running around from one end to the other is not easy, especially with on-ground constraints such as traffic and time-based deliveries.
-A hub and spoke model allows delivery partners to plan their daily delivery routes around one hub, finish deliveries in a particular region, and then move on to another hub for any on-demand or extra deliveries.
+A hub n spoke model allows delivery partners to plan their daily delivery routes around one hub, finish deliveries in a particular region, and then move on to another hub for any on-demand or extra deliveries.
 It improves the productivity of on-ground executives and allows them to meet service levels effectively.

-Optimized route planning and faster deliveries
+Optimizes route planning and faster deliveries

-As freight moves along the spokes of the bicycle wheel, the hub and spoke network allows the most optimal planning of delivery routes.
+As freight moves along the spokes of the bicycle wheel, a hub and spoke network allows the most optimal planning of delivery routes.
 Logistics managers can plan the shortest route, considering customer-preferred delivery timings, peak traffic hours, and other ground restrictions.
 This ensures that last-mile delivery operations are carried out faster and more efficiently, leading to improved customer satisfaction.